-DRIVE-THROUGH WINDOW: A service window in which customers of a facility can access goods or services from within a vehicle.
-A drive-through window may include restaurants, fast-food operations, banks, and pharmacies.
+DRIVE-THROUGH WINDOW: A service window in which costumers of a facility can access goods or services from within a vehicle.
+A drive-through window must be accessory to a permitted principal use, and may include restaurants including fast-food operations, banks, and pharmacies.